Crown Jewels of the United Kingdom: Rings

-The Sovereign's Ring has been used by all monarchs from William IV in 1831 to Elizabeth II in 1953, with the exception of Queen Victoria, whose fingers were too small to retain it.
-In the centre is an octagonal sapphire overlaid with a cross made of rubies.
-Around the sapphire are 14 brilliant diamonds.
+The Sovereign's Ring has been worn by monarchs at their coronation since William IV in 1831, with the exceptions of Queen Victoria, whose fingers were too small to retain it, and Charles III, who acknowledged the ring but did not wear it.
+In the centre is a large octagonal sapphire overlaid with rubies forming a cross, surrounded by 14 brilliant diamonds.
 The general design is intended to represent the red St George's Cross (England) on the blue background of St Andrew's Cross (Scotland).
-Rubies symbolise all the kingly virtues and have featured on coronation rings since the early Middle Ages.
-A small copy was made for Victoria, who wrote in a letter: "The Archbishop had (most awkwardly) put the ring on the wrong finger, and the consequence was that I had the greatest difficulty to take it off again, which I at last did with great pain".
-Her jewellers had measured the wrong finger.
-In 1919, it was deposited at the Tower along with the Sovereign's Ring and Queen Consort's Ring, which all wives of kings have worn from Queen Adelaide onwards.
+Rubies symbolise all the kingly virtues – such as humility, good morals, and charity – and have featured on coronation rings since the early Middle Ages.
+A small copy was made for Victoria, who wrote in a letter: "The Archbishop had (most awkwardly) put the ring on the wrong finger, and the consequence was that I had the greatest difficulty to take it off again, which I at last did with great pain" – her jewellers had measured the wrong finger.
+In 1919 both rings were deposited at the Tower along with the Queen Consort's Ring, which is similar in design and was made in 1831 for Queen Adelaide.

 Before 1831, monarchs generally received a new ring symbolising their "marriage" to the nation, with perhaps two exceptions: Richard II offered Westminster Abbey a "solemn jewel, a gold ring set with a precious stone called a ruby, of no small value" to be worn by his successors.
 Evidence suggests it was later worn by Henry V. Another was the Stuart Coronation Ring, probably used at the English coronations of Charles I and Charles II, and certainly that of James II, who took it into exile with him in France after the Glorious Revolution in 1688.
-It returned to the United Kingdom 100 years later and now belongs to the Royal Collection of Gems and Jewels.
+It was returned to the British monarchy 100 years later and belongs to the Royal Collection of Gems and Jewels.
 The ring has a large ruby etched with a St George's Cross and bordered by 26 diamonds.
 Since 1830 it has been on permanent loan from Windsor Castle to Edinburgh Castle where it is displayed with the Honours of Scotland.
-It may be of interest to note that Mary II's coronation ring survives in the Portland Collection at Welbeck Abbey.
+The coronation ring of Mary II survives in the Portland Collection at Welbeck Abbey.